Toryt/contracts/README.md

   * I/2.4     : Now also tests with [Intern] on Mac on Chrome, Safari, Firefox (3 failures, waiting for april version 53)
   * I/2.5     : Fix in behavior and test of util.browserModuleLocation
+  * I/1.2.5   : Relax a test to support use of '(<anonymous)' in node 8.4; change to semver
 * II
   * II/1.0    : First release on npm.
 The code is functional on node, and there is no need to wait for browser validation to start using it on node.
+  * II/1.1    : Use scope in package name
+  * II/1.2    : Cosmetic changes
+  * II/2.1.3  : Relax a test to support use of '(<anonymous)' in node 8.4; change to semver
 * III
   * III/3.0.0 : Now also supports contracts for (classic) constructors.
 In general, the prototype of an implementation is "forwarded" to the contract function.
 The ECMAScript2015 "class" construct is not yet supported